A Tradition of Excellence

 Here's what's happening at Wooster Eye Center:

-Our goal is to reduce COVID risk for everyone in the office, and we thank you in advance for your cooperation and your patience!
+Our goal is to reduce COVID risk for everyone in the office.
+We thank you for working with us toward that goal, and we thank you also for your patience!